Vaudeville? What's that?

 Have you ever heard of The Marx Brothers, Will Rogers, Baby June & Louise, Al Jolson, Charlie Chaplin, Edgar Bergen & Charlie McCarthy, The Seven Little Foys, Bill Robinson, George & Gracie, Judy Garland, The Four Cohans, Baby Rose Marie or Abbott & Costello?
 If you haven't, you've been missing out on a lot of historic fun!

 Dickinson's Little Vaudeville, founded in 1993, is the one exclusive Vaudeville school in America.
-Children's Vaudeville Dance classes use an old-fashioned variety show format that includes dancing, singing, comedy, juggling, acting, and playing musical instruments.
-Instead of learning any one dance technique, we us a mixture of many forms of dance, accompanied with props to add to the fun!
+Children's Vaudeville Dance classes use an old-fashioned variety show format that includes dancing, singing, comedy, juggling, acting, Vaudeville history, and recitation.
+Instead of learning any one dance technique, we use a mixture of many forms of dance, accompanied with props to add to the fun!

-Our traveling troupe "The Palace Revue" has performed over 125 Food Pantry Benefit Shows since 1993, in over 50 locations in the Northwest Suburbs.
-Our stages have been schools, libraries, senior centers, churches, community special events and appearances the Historic Arcada Theatre.
+Our traveling troupe "The Palace Revue" has performed over 130 Food Pantry Benefit Shows since 1993, in over 50 locations in the Northwest Suburbs.
+Our stages have been schools, libraries, senior centers, churches, community special events and appearances at the Historic Arcada Theatre in St. Charles.

 Your child can be a Vaudevillian too!